Sur Empire: Death of Sher Shah (1545)

 Following the conquest of Marwar, Sher Shah besieged Kalinjar Fort in 1544.
 While leading the siege, he was mortally wounded from a gunpowder explosion from one of his cannons bursting.
 Sher Shah was taken to his tent where he remained for two days.
 When he received the news that the fort finally fell, he remarked: "Thanks to Almighty god".
 Sher Shah succumbed to his wounds and died on 22 May 1545, at the age of 73 or 59.
-He was succeeded by his son, Jalal Khan, who took the title of Islam Shah Suri.
 Sher Shah was buried in the Sher Shah Suri Tomb (122 ft high), which stands in the middle of an artificial lake at Sasaram, a town on the Grand Trunk Road.
 The tomb, whose construction Sher Shah had commissioned himself, was completed on 16 August 1545, three months after the death of Sher Shah.

+Reign of Islam Shah Suri (1545—1553)

+Sher Shah was succeeded by his second son Jalal Khan under the title Islam Shah.
+He faced rebellion from the amirs of his father.
+Kutb Khan, who was the commander of Kumaon Hills, fled to Punjab to seek refuge from Khawas Khan and Haibat Khan, after attempting to place Islam Shah's brother at throne, who agreed to support him.
+Niazis under Haibat Khan and Khawas Khan rose in rebellion against Islam Shah, who was forced to march himself against the rebels.
+At the battle of Ambala he was victorious and Niazis were routed.
+After getting defeated in another battle at Dhankot, Haibat Khan sought protection of Gakhars in 1548.
+For next two years Islam Shah marched against them but could not defeat Gakhars or capture Haibat Khan.
+In 1550, Niazis sought to find their way into Kashmir, but were opposed by Mirza Haidar Dughlat who defeated them at Sambla, and sent heads of Haibat Khan and his family to Islam Shah.

+Islam Shah built a chain of fortresses north of Sialkot to defend against possible Mughal invasion and also to keep Gakhar and other hill clans under check.
+He also planned to destroy Lahore to prevent it falling into the hands of his enemies, although this plan was ultimately not implemented.